 - Microgrant proposals should be no more than one page in length.

-- Each microgrant recipient will submit a brief midyear budget update and progress report by December 21, 2013.
+- Each microgrant recipient will submit a brief midyear budget update and progress report by ALA Midwinter Meeting 2015.

-- Each microgrant is to be completedwithin one year of notification of funding, concluding with a concise report of finding, to the ALCTS Transforming Collections Task Force by June 15, 2014.
+- Each microgrant is to be completed within one year of notification of funding, concluding with a concise report of finding, to the ALCTS Transforming Collections Task Force by June 15, 2015.

 - Each microgrant report of finding will be distributed to the ALCTS membership.